-Canon 4000D versus Canon 5DS
+Canon 4000D vs 5DS

 The Canon EOS 4000D and the Canon EOS 5DS are two digital cameras that were revealed to the public, respectively, in February 2018 and February 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (4000D) and a full frame (5DS) sensor.
-The 4000D has a resolution of 17.9 megapixel, whereas the 5DS provides 50.3 MP.
+The 4000D has a resolution of 17.9 megapixels, whereas the 5DS provides 50.3 MP.

 Body comparison: Canon 4000D vs 5DS

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5DS is notably larger (34 percent) than the Canon 4000D.
 Moreover, the 5DS is substantially heavier (113 percent) than the 4000D.
 It is noteworthy in this context that the 5DS is splash and dust-proof, while the 4000D does not feature any corresponding weather-sealing.